Michael Cavanagh (drummer): Solo career

-On June 8, 2021, Cavanagh would announce that he would release a solo album of some of his drum solos under the pen-name CAVS.
-Alongside this announcement came a video of a ten-minute solo dubbed T2JD, directed by John Stewart (who made other Gizzard music videos, including the video for Some of Us).
-The self-title album CAVS would be released on July 9.
+On June 8, 2021, Cavanagh announced that he would release a solo album of some of his drum solos under the pseudonym CAVS.
+Alongside this announcement came a video of a ten-minute solo dubbed T2JD, directed by John Stewart (who made other Gizzard music videos, including the video for "Some of Us").
+The self-titled album CAVS would be released on July 9.
 He would release another single, Gun Point on August 28 of that year.

+On February 24, 2026, a second CAVS solo album was announced, titled Sojourn.
+The album was produced by Mildlife drummer Jim Rindfleish alongside collaborations from other Melbourne-based musicians, and was described as a "journey through Cavs' rythmic imagination".
+The album was announced alongside a lead single, Candiru.